-To activate Automatic Parking Assist, turn the vehicle on and leave it in P (Park), then press Automatic Parking on the infotainment screen or the Automatic parking options.
+To activate Automatic Parking Assist, turn the vehicle on and leave it in P (Park), then press on the infotainment screen or the wild display with unparking options.
 Like automatic parking, follow the displayed instructions and continue to check your surroundings, being prepared to brake to avoid vehicles, pedestrians, or objects.